DarioLankenau/AUI-Hololimb/README.md

 ---

 ## Acknowledgments
-- Inspired by **existing VR/AR rehabilitation techniques** for PLP management.
+- Inspired by **existing traditional and VR/AR rehabilitation techniques** for PLP management.
 - Developed with the support of **Politecnico di Milano**.